Tsai Ming-liang: Honours

 Tsai's honours include a Golden Lion (best picture) for Vive L'Amour at the 51st Venice International Film Festival; the Silver Bear – Special Jury Prize for The River at the 47th Berlin International Film Festival; the FIPRESCI award for The Hole at the 1998 Cannes Film Festival; and the Alfred Bauer Prize and Silver Bear for Outstanding Artistic Achievement for The Wayward Cloud at the 55th Berlin International Film Festival; the Grand Jury Prize at the 70th Venice International Film Festival for Stray Dogs.
 In 1995, he was a member of the jury at the 45th Berlin International Film Festival.

 In 2003, The Guardian voted Tsai No. 18 of the 40 best directors in the world.
 In 2014, he was named an officer of the Order of Arts and Letters by the government of France.

+Personal life

+Tsai is gay and has incorporated queer themes into his films.
+Since 2021, he has lived in the mountains near Taipei, where he renovates and lives in abandoned apartments.
+He shares his living spaces with his long-term collaborator, Lee Kang-sheng, in a platonic relationship.